MajMcCloud/TelegramBotFramework/README.md

 #### SaveState

-This will let the engine know, that you want too keep and restore the field automatically.
+This will let the engine know, that you want too keep and restore this field automatically.
 Unlike the IStateForm methods, you have no option to manipulate data.

 ```